EgbieAndersonUku1/SolveUserQuestionsAnswers/README.md

 Sqlite3

 ## Test users on the system to play with:
-## Admin user
+##Admin user
-Login Admin
+Login name is Admin
-Password admin1234
+Password is admin1234

 ##Expert user
-Login expertuser
+Login: expertuser
-password expert1234
+password: expert1234

 ##Regular user
-Login sam
+Login: sam
-password 12345678
+password: 12345678

 ## How to run this in your local system